anttisalonen/progbook/rst/js.rst

 Now, in order to do this we're going to need Javascript and HTML.

-In order to get started, let's search online for "html js".
-We'll find lots of tutorials and reference material for web development, including Javascript tutorials.

-*Exercise*: Find a Javascript tutorial online.
-You won't need it right now but in general you'll need to be able to look up more information when necessary.
+Disclaimer: This book introduces the basics of Javascript and HTML but does specifically *not* include the modern best practices around web development.
+There are several reasons for this, one being that the best practices on web development are still under relatively rapid change, but the material in this book should be enough for the reader to gain a high level understanding of Javascript and HTML and put together some interactive web pages.

 The development environment will work like this: create a file with an extension .html and open it in your text editor.
 After you've made changes to your file, you can open it in your browser.
 For example, on Linux, if your file is called hello.html, you can open it in Firefox by running "firefox hello.html" in your terminal.
 When you make changes to the file, refresh the tab in your browser.
 If you're running some other system you'll need to find out how to open a local HTML file.

 What happens here is that the browser will read in the contents of your file and interpret it.
-The browser has an engine for reading and rendering HTML, such that if you for example mark a part of text as red in your HTML code, the browser will know to render that text red.
+The browser has an engine for reading and rendering HTML, such that if you for example describe, in your HTML, that a part of text should be displayed red, the browser will know to render that text red.
 Similarly the browser has a Javascript interpreter built in, and will execute the Javascript code embedded in the HTML file.

-In order to break down this task, we need to identify the main components of our software.
-We can accomplish this breakdown by looking at the tutorials online.

-After browsing some tutorials we're able to construct one of the most basic HTML files:
+Let's start breaking down this task by creating the most basic HTML and Javascript.
+Here's an HTML file:

 .. literalinclude:: ../material/js/js1.html
    :language: html
    :linenos:

-You can copy-paste this code into a file and open it in your browser.
+You can type this code into a file and open it in your browser.
 You should see a plain web page with a text "some text".

 If we go through this in detail, we see a bunch of tags such as "<html>" which mostly have a start and an end (e.g. "</html>", and the text "some text" in the middle.
 Most of the tags aren't very important now though I should note the tag "<p>" denotes a paragraph.

-After browsing some tutorials we can write one of the most basic "programs" that utilise JS and HTML:
+Here's one of the most basic "programs" that utilises JS and HTML:

 .. literalinclude:: ../material/js/js2.html
    :language: html